A bloody end for the Prince of Shadows

 An uneven gameplay experience

 Castlevania: Lords of Shadow 2 invites you to throw Dracula's cape over your shoulders once more.
 The vampire, who we all took for dead, reawakens after the events in Lords of Shadow - Mirror of Fate, the 2nd part of the trilogy released for Nintendo 3DS.

 Castlevania: Lords of Shadow 2 alternates between combat and exploration.
 The game from Mercury Steam gets the combat spot on, with tense fights, a challenging, but accessible, combat system, and a great variety of enemies.
 You'll need to pick between Dracula's 3 weapons to tackle the bestiary you'll find in the castle and on the streets of Castlevania City.

 In addition to Dracula's traditional Shadow Whip, the vampire is also able to use the Void Sword, a weapon that replenishes the user's health while freezing enemies.
 Also on the menu are the Chaos Claws, fiery gauntlets that are essential for defeating the tougher enemies.

-Ultimately, the Castlevania Lords of Shadows 2 fights are frenetic, fun and more than worthy of comparisons to gold standards of the genre like God of War, Devil May Cry and Bayonetta.
+Ultimately, the Castlevania Lords of Shadows 2 fights are frenetic, fun and more than worthy of comparisons to gold standards of the genre like God of War,

 Unfortunately, the last chapter of the trilogy is lacking in other respects.
 The exploration phases, sandwiched between the fights, are tedious, boring and bland.